City Icons: 10 Long-Standing Eateries in the Heart of Courtenay Precinct

 66 Tory St, Te Aro, Wellington

-Winning Wellingtonians and visitors over since its first Wakefield Street site in 2014, Apache continues to bring a bold, unforgettable energy to the city’s Vietnamese dining scene.
-Its modern take on Vietnamese street food, with a French influence woven through, arrives in vibrant shared plates, backed by moody lighting, lively colours and a playlist that sets just the right tempo.
-A place for clinking glasses, social dinners and nights that stretch happily on.
+Winning Wellingtonians and visitors over since its first Wakefield Street site in 2014, Apache is the vision of owner Le Minh, who brings a bold, unforgettable energy to the city's Vietnamese dining scene.
+His modern take on Vietnamese street food, with a French influence woven through, arrives in vibrant shared plates, backed by moody lighting, lively colours, and a playlist that sets just the right tempo.
+It's a place for clinking glasses, social dinners and nights that stretch happily on.

 Phoenician Falafel

 A fixture since 1997, Phoenician Falafel keeps Wellington connected to the flavours of Beirut with honest, scratch-made Lebanese favourites.
-From crispy falafel to silky hummus and fragrant wraps, this family-run spot is cherished for its authenticity and long-standing commitment to doing things traditionally.
+Zahi Assaf, son of owners Tony and Yola, helps carry the family tradition, serving up everything from crispy falafel to silky hummus and fragrant wraps.
+This family-run spot is cherished for its authenticity and long-standing commitment to doing things traditionally.

 FJ Noodles and Dumplings